2015 Call For Abstracts

 - The online abstract form must be completed in its entirety including names, degrees, and addresses of all presenters.

-- New for 2014: All abstract submissions are required to include 3 Goals and Objectives for the proposed presentation as well as a brief, one paragraph bio for each presenter.
+- All abstract submissions are required to include 3 Goals and Objectives for the proposed presentation as well as a brief, one paragraph bio for each presenter.

 - The abstract itself should not exceed two double-spaced pages.
 Up to two additional pages are permitted for the Goals and Objectives and the bios.
 Abstract documents must be submitted in Microsoft Word (.doc or .docx), Rich Text (.rft) or ASCII text file format (.txt).